-Several companies own Clouds—their servers in buildings they may lease or own, called “datacenters.”
+Several companies own Clouds—their servers in buildings they may lease or own, called “data centers.”
 These servers house your data and copies of your data for redundancy/disaster recovery.
 You pay the company to keep your data secure and to give you access when you want it.
 Microsoft and Apple are two such companies.
-When I talk about “the Cloud,” I mean Microsoft’s.
+When I talk about "the Cloud," I mean Microsoft's.

 Why do I hear about it all the time?

 Cloud computing is a real buzz phrase these days.
 You hear about it because it is everywhere.
 It is a service that vendors are selling.
 It is good for customers because it is inexpensive and accessible.
-It is good for vendors because they are, well, making serious bank.
+It is good for vendors because they are, well, making serious banks.
 Back to the consumer: All the major players are offering private Cloud services, which creates competition, which is why it is inexpensive.
 And back to the vendor: If you make a thing cheap and reach the masses, you still make money.

 How is it relevant to hubley?

 hubley was developed specifically for friendliness with SharePoint Online, though it may also be implemented on-prem with physical servers in a freezing cold server room that scares non-infrastructure people.
-Microsoft’s Cloud is where core O365 and its buddies like Delve and Yammer live, along with subscription-based access to Word, PowerPoint, Project, Visio, etc. With O365, SharePoint Online is inexpensive.
-SharePoint Online licenses may also be purchased without the O365 bundle at a price point that is more than comfortable for most business budgets.
+Microsoft's Cloud is where core O365 and its buddies like Delve and Yammer live, along with subscription-based access to Word, PowerPoint, Project, Visio, etc. With O365, SharePoint Online is inexpensive.
+SharePoint Online licenses may also be purchased without the Microsoft 365 bundle at a price point that is more than comfortable for most business budgets.

 With SharePoint Online, your environment is a “tenant.”
 Instead of “farm,” which is used to describe the physical infrastructure of on-prem SharePoint, a tenant is the universe where you can spin up site collections.
 Because your tenant lives in Microsoft’s Cloud, Microsoft manages the farm.
-You then engage us to implement hubley, manage your content, apps, and workflows—the stuff we all love about SharePoint.
+You then engage us to implement hubley, and manage your content, apps, and workflows—the stuff we all love about SharePoint.

 The Cloud represents a huge evolution for the SharePoint platform.
 It removes the overhead administration and procurement involved in requisitioning servers, installing and configuring the operating system, and patching/maintaining an aging physical infrastructure.
-Now all the cool stuff SharePoint is known for—centralization of content, process automation, corporate communication—that used to be available only to large corporations with UPS Store, Kraft Foods, Viacom-sized budgets is open to all businesses on a subscription-based fee schedule.
-In addition, hubley is priced competitively and maximizes your O365 and SharePoint Online investments.
+Now all the cool stuff SharePoint is known for—centralization of content, process automation, corporate communication—that used to be available only to large corporations with UPS Store, Kraft Foods, and Viacom-sized budgets is open to all businesses on a subscription-based fee schedule.
+In addition, hubley is priced competitively and maximizes your Microsoft 365 and SharePoint Online investments.